CarletonComputerScienceSociety/website/content/news/2024-2025/2024-08-06-computer-science-questions-repository.md

 ## Feedback

 We hope you're as excited about the new website as we are!
-If you have any feedback, feel free to direct it to info@ccss.carleton.ca or reach out to us on the [CCSS Discord](http://discord.carletoncomputersciencesociety.ca/).
+If you have any feedback, feel free to direct it to bod@ccss.carleton.ca or reach out to us on the [CCSS Discord](http://discord.carletoncomputersciencesociety.ca/).